AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/03-CreatingTheTriggerEventForFileUpload.md

     !["Events are wired up with a subscription"](./images/image0018-respondingtofileuploads.png)

+## Add a filter

+Optionally, if you want to ensure that this event is only triggered when files are uploaded to a specific container, you can do this.

 ## Conclusion

 You've now gotten the event subscription wired up and the last step is to test the solution and see how it responds to the event and processes the files.